mli/new-docs/python/guide/module/gluon/init.md

 <!-- adapted from diveintodeeplearning -->

-In the previous examples we played fast and loose with setting up our networks.
+In the [Neural Networks](nn.html) section we played fast and loose with setting up our networks.
+In particular we did the following things that *shouldn't*
-In particular we did the following things that *shouldn't* work:
+work:

 * We defined the network architecture with no regard to the input dimensionality.